By Kacee Saturay, Donor Stewardship and Social Media Manager

 Visiting on a fee-free day, but still want to give back?
 Forego the entrance fee and consider donating the fee to support projects happening in the park that you’re spending time in!
 Your gift can improve your visitor experience, advance research, and so much more.
 You can make a direct impact by donating to Mount Rainier, North Cascades, and Olympic National Parks today.

 Cover photo by Kacee Saturay.
-This blog was updated on December 4th, 2023.
+This blog was originally posted in 2022 and updated annually in December.